actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 We’re proposing a 3-month trial program to pay our core maintainers for the essential (but often unglamorous) work of:

 - Reviewing pull requests
-- Triaging and categorizing GitHub issues
+- Triage and categorize GitHub issues
 - Preparing releases

 We think it’s time we recognized that labor financially — but before we move forward, we want your feedback.